-Support is available to organizations that seek to ensure that all young people in public K-12 schools in our 13-parish service area receive a rigorous, high quality education that prepares them for post-secondary education and careers.
+Support is available to organizations that ensure all young people enrolled in public K-12 schools receive a rigorous, high quality education that prepares them for post-secondary education and entering the workforce.
+GNOF also supports organizations that advocate for adult literacy.